How to Photograph Interior Spaces like a Pro Using Just Your Phone

 STEP 9 – Skip The Filter

 If you are active on social media, you may be very familiar with the filters available on some platforms.
 Most are designed to make people think they look better; they aren’t about showing off how amazing things look naturally.
-Your star furniture is brand new and will never look better so we’d like you to simply let its natural beauty shine in its best lighting.
-Have fun.

 Clean the area around the furniture, even windows, if necessary.